Nilpotent approximation and completion of $\mathbb{E}_\infty$-algebra objects of stable symmetric monoidal model categories: Nilpotent approximation of Smith ideals

-\begin{lemma} Let $j: I \to A$ be a finitely generated Smith ideal of $A$ and $M$ a finitely generated object of the symmetric monoidal category $\mathcal{C}$.
+\begin{lemma} Let $j: I \to A$ be a finitely generated Smith ideal of $A$, and let $M$ be a finitely generated object of the symmetric monoidal category $\mathcal{C}$.
 Assume that the monoidal unit $V$ generates $\mathcal{C}$.
-Then the pushout product $\Lambda_j(M)$ is $j$-adic complete. \end{lemma} \begin{proof} Since finitely generated objects of any compactly generated Cartesian closed symmetric monoidal category generated by the monoidal unit are closed under tensor product, the push-out product $j\Box L_0(M)$ is a finitely generated object by Proposition~\ref{fg-push}.
-By Lemma~\ref{Split-End-c}, therefore, $\Lambda_j(M) \to \varinjlim_n \Lambda^n_j(M)$ is an isomorphism, entailing the $j$-adic nilpotent approximation $\Lambda_j(M)$ is complete. \end{proof}
+Then $\Lambda_j(M)$ is $j$-adic complete. \end{lemma} \begin{proof} Since finitely generated objects of any compactly generated closed symmetric monoidal category generated by the monoidal unit are closed under tensor products, Proposition~\ref{fg-push} implies that the pushout product $j\Box L_0(M)$ is finitely generated.
+By Lemma~\ref{Split-End-c}, therefore, the canonical map $\Lambda_j(M) \to \varinjlim_n \Lambda^n_j(M)$ is an isomorphism.
+Hence the $j$-adic nilpotent approximation $\Lambda_j(M)$ is complete. \end{proof}

-\begin{theorem} Let $\mathcal{C}$ be a locally presentable Cartesian closed symmetric monoidal abelian category such that the monoidal unit $V$ is a finitely generated projective generator.
-Let $j: I \to A$ be a finitely generated Smith ideal and $M$ a $\kappa$-filtered colimit of finitely generated objects of $\mathcal{C}$.
-Then the $j$-adic nilpotent approximation $\Lambda_j(M)$ is $j$-adic complete. \end{theorem} \begin{proof} Since $\kappa$-filtered colimit and $\kappa$-small limits are commutative in $\mathcal{C}$ (See Ad{\'a}mek and Rosick{\'y}\cite[p.44, Proposition 1.59]{LocPresentable}), the theorem is reduced to the case that $M$ is finitely generated, implying that the conclusion is obtained by Lemma~\ref{compact-comp-c}. \end{proof}
+\begin{theorem} Let $\mathcal{C}$ be a locally presentable closed symmetric monoidal abelian category such that the monoidal unit $V$ is a finitely generated projective generator.
+Let $j: I \to A$ be a finitely generated Smith ideal, and let $M$ be a $\kappa$-filtered colimit of finitely generated objects of $\mathcal{C}$.
+Then the $j$-adic nilpotent approximation $\Lambda_j(M)$ is $j$-adic complete. \end{theorem} \begin{proof} Since $\kappa$-filtered colimits commute with $\kappa$-small limits in $\mathcal{C}$ (see Ad{\'a}mek and Rosick{\'y}~\cite[p.44, Proposition 1.59]{LocPresentable}), the theorem reduces to the case where $M$ is finitely generated.
+The claim in that case follows from Lemma~\ref{compact-comp-c}. \end{proof}